UPPMAX/HPC-python/docs/day4/gpu.rst

    - What is GPU acceleration?
    - How to enable GPUs (for instance with CUDA) in Python code?
    - How to deploy GPUs at HPC2N, UPPMAX, LUNARC, NSC, PDC and C3SE?
+   - Which GPUs will the new Arrhenius have?

 .. objectives::